gruberchris/heroes-and-monsters-game/README.md

 ## How to Play

 After cloning the repository, run `pip3 install -r requirements.txt` to install the required modules.
 Then, run `python3 heroes_and_monsters_game.py` to start the game.

+## How to Play Using Docker

+After cloning the repository, run `docker build -t heroes-and-monsters .` to build the docker image.
+Then, run `docker run -it heroes-and-monsters` to start the game.